Cuis-Smalltalk/Cuis-Smalltalk-UI/README.md

 # Cuis-Smalltalk-UI
-Morphic Widgets and Components for general use
+Morphic UI widgets and components for general use

 These packages are intended to replace
 Morphic-Misc1 and Morphic-Widgets-Extras